Please review our candidate FAQs below before reaching out via the contact form on this page.

 Can my employer share the results of my background check with another employer?

-No. The results of your background check cannot be shared with a third party unless you have specifically provided authorization to do so.
+No, unless you have specifically provided authorization.
 An example where this might occur is if you are being hired by a staffing agency on behalf of one of their clients.

 Will juvenile records show up on my background check?